Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Related Work

 \subsection{Parametric Knowledge Transfer}

-Knowledge transfer includes teacher and student distillation, representational matching across layers, and parameter mixing through model merging or task vectors.
-These approaches provide strong baselines and tools, yet they often work in the output space or assume closely related architectures~\citep{xu2024kdsurvey,yang2024kdsurvey,yang2025mergingsurvey,liu2024mergingsurvey}.
+Knowledge transfer includes source-target distillation, representational matching across layers, and parameter mixing through model merging or task vectors.
+These approaches provide strong baselines and tools, yet they often work in the output space or assume closely related architectures~\citep{xu2024survey,yang2025survey,yang2026model}.
+Classical distillation and hint-based supervision can also use intermediate features, but they typically match source distributions or source features directly in the source space.
+Our setting instead constructs a target-space supervisory signal from semantic bases, so the optimization remains tied to representation transfer across potentially incompatible latent spaces.
 Recent studies frame the problem as parametric knowledge transfer, where the goal is to move internal knowledge that lives inside a model, including parameters and intermediate computations such as activations and residual streams.
-A representative system, \textsc{SEEKING}, extracts sensitive components from a source, injects them into a target through LoRA initialization, and then applies post alignment fine tuning; results indicate that cross-scale transfer is feasible and that alignment quality is important for stability~\citep{zhong2024seeking}.
-Follow up work on Neural Incompatibility examines alignment as the main bottleneck cross scales and distinguishes two design choices: PostPKT, which follows extract, inject, and train, and PrePKT, exemplified by LaTen, which aligns parametric spaces with light training before transfer~\citep{tan2025neural}.
-Our method adopts semantics-first plan by using latent semantic alignment as a precondition for parametric knowledge transfer, to mitigate neural incompatibility.
+A representative system, \textsc{Seeking}, extracts sensitive components from a source, injects them into a target through LoRA initialization, and then applies post-alignment finetuning; results indicate that cross-scale transfer is feasible and that alignment quality is important for stability~\citep{zhong2024seeking}.
+Follow-up work \textsc{LaTen} on Neural Incompatibility examines alignment as the main bottleneck across scales and distinguishes two design choices: PostPKT, which follows extract, inject, and train, and PrePKT, exemplified by LaTen, which aligns parametric spaces with light training before transfer~\citep{tan2025neural}.
+Our method leverages LM semantics by using latent semantic alignment as a precondition for parametric knowledge transfer, thereby mitigating neural incompatibility.